PurelyApplied/roll_one_for_me/README.md

 * If a section header or anything similar contains a number, it may get parsed as a table outcome and then be ignored when the number of items does not match the die-roll value.

+* Ranges fail if anything other than a hyphen is used.
+Em-dashes and En-dashes break, but should be included in the future.

 **Command Lexicon**

 * Currently, the only use is to summon the bot by saying its name.